AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 #### Set a question in database:

-It has a REST API to include questions and answer in the database the way is so easy.
+It has a REST API to include questions and answer in the database.
 We just need to make a POST request with the following URL:

 	http://localhost:8080/newQuestion/UUID/aa1